BinaryMoon/wp-toolbelt/readme.txt

 * Add contact form custom subject line modifications.
 * Stop sending contact form messages that get flagged as spam.
 They are still saved to the database and readable through the admin.
 * Add fix for typographic widows.
+* Add list and blockquote as internal block types for the contact form block.
 * Ensure the contact form submit button stays in the right place! :)
 * Fix issue with settings link appearing when it shouldn't.
 * Fix: Only include contact form validation rules when there is a contact form on the page